top companies in Indonesia

 Market Cap: USD 10.64 B

 The petrochemical company PT Chandra Asri Petrochemical Tbk is based in Indonesia.
-Olefins (Ethylene, Propylene, Py-Gas, and Mixed C4), Polyolefins (Polyethylene and Polypropylene), Styrene Monomer, Methyl Tert-butyl Ether (MTBE), Butene-1 (B1), Butadiene, and Tanks and Jetty Rental are among the company’s product segments.
+Specifically, Olefins (Ethylene, Propylene, Py-Gas, and Mixed C4), Polyolefins (Polyethylene and Polypropylene), Styrene Monomer, Methyl Tert-butyl Ether (MTBE), Butene-1 (B1), Butadiene, and Tanks and Jetty Rental are among the company’s product segments.

 Elang Mahkota Teknologi (IDX: EMTK)